RustyBower/pyircstats/README.md

 - 📅 Parses daily `.log` files in ZNC or EnergyMech format
 - 🔎 Extracts nick activity, mentions, quotes, and last seen
 - 💬 Tracks topics, URLs, and Discord relays
-- 📝 Counts common words, smileys, and daily activity trends, showing who last used top words and who last mentioned each nick
+- 📝 Counts common words, smileys, and daily activity trends, showing who last used top words (excluding nicknames) and who last mentioned each nick
 - 🚫 Skips common stop words like "the" and "and" in top-word stats (extend via `IGNOREWORDS`)
 - ⚡ Caches per-log results for fast reprocessing
 - 🌐 Generates a clean, single-file HTML report (`index.html`) with a modern, pisg-inspired UI, centered summary header, and color-coded activity charts